Lemon Orzo Salad

 Instructions

 - Bring a large saucepan of salted water to a boil.
-Add orzo and cook until al dente according to package instructions, about 8-10 minutes.
-Drain and transfer to a large serving bowl.
+Add the orzo and cook until al dente according to package instructions, about 8–10 minutes.
+Drain and set aside to cool completely.

 - Add the diced cucumbers on top of the orzo salad along with the chopped dill and chopped parsley.
-Taste for seasoning and adjust with salt and pepper, as needed.
-Add feta cheese, if desired.
+Add the feta cheese and toss to combine.

-- Enjoy warm immediately or cover and refrigerate until cool, about 1 hour.
+- Enjoy immediately or cover and refrigerate until cool, about 1 hour.

 Notes